FelixdelasPozas/Now-Play/readme.md

 # Screenshots

 Simple main dialog.
-Next nutton is only available while casting files to Chromecast as WinAmp and SMPlayer will load files as a playlist and play them sequentially.
+Next button is only available while casting files to Chromecast as WinAmp and SMPlayer will load files as a playlist and play them sequentially.

 ![Main dialog](https://user-images.githubusercontent.com/12167134/73141718-7b342900-4087-11ea-8e3a-ff02dc8610eb.jpg)